ICAEW.com works better with JavaScript enabled.

 Business challenges

-Alongside customer demand concerns (51%), regulatory requirements were the next most-widespread rising concern for companies in the Retail & Wholesale sector.
-The issue was also reported by 51% of businesses in the sector, its highest proportion since Q1 2019 and significantly above the sector’s historical norm of 35%.
-This uplift in concern is undoubtably linked to the Employment Rights Bill set to be passed into law by the end of 2025.
-With consumers increasingly shopping around to find the best deals, competition in the marketplace also remains a prevalent challenge and was cited by 43% of businesses as a growing concern, the largest share of any sector and marginally above the historical average (40%).
+After customer demand (61%), regulatory requirements were the next most widespread rising concern for companies in the Retail & Wholesale sector, with reports increasing to 55% of businesses in the sector, a new survey record, and significantly above historical norm of 35%.
+This uplift in concern is undoubtedly linked to the Employment Rights Act, which passed into law in late 2025.
+With consumers continuing to shop around to find the best deals, concern about competition in the marketplace also rose and was cited by 51% of businesses, the highest proportion since Q1 2018 and above the historical average (40%).

 Labour market